General FAQ

 GENERAL FAQ

-All respectful individuals over the age of 12 are welcome at The Fern Grove Spa.
 We do not segregate or refuse services on the basis of sex, gender identity, gender presentation, sexual orientation, body size, body composition, color, ethnicity, or immigration status.
-If the fact that we’re wildly inclusive bothers you, you should definitely go somewhere else.
-We have a zero tolerance policy for discriminatory, body-shaming, threatening, or sexually-harrassing language and actions toward our employees and our clients.
-Violators will be asked to leave immediately and will not receive a refund.
-Don’t be an asshole.
+If the fact that Fern Grove is wildly inclusive bothers you, you should definitely go somewhere else.

 Facials are available for people under the age of 18 with a parent or legal guardian present in the room.
 Both the supervising adult and the minor must consent to receive the service.
+Iāve done facials for kids as young as 11, but itās not a hard limit.
+If you have a younger child needing care, reach out and letās talk about it.

 The Zap FAQ